westlakedesign/auth_net_receiver/README.md

 The gateway login should be the same value you use when authenticating against Authorize.net.
 MD5 Hash is a secret value you configure in the Authorize.net dashboard.
 You can read more about the MD5 value [here](https://support.authorize.net/authkb/index?page=content&id=A588).

 As a final step, you should log in to your Authorize.net account and enter the desired endpoint into Silent Post URL setting.
+Depending on how you mounted the engine in your routes.rb file, the URL will look something like this: `http://sample.com/auth_net/transactions/receiver`.
 It is strongly recommended that you try this in a [sandbox account](https://sandbox.authorize.net) first.

 **NOTE:** Because Authorize.net has to actually make an HTTP post to your endpoint, it is not possible to run this application on localhost without a bit of work on the networking side.
 I won't attempt to cover the entire topic here, but if you are comfortable with DNS and port forwards you can probably figure out the rest.